Neo Universe: 2004: four-year-old season

 Neo Universe remained in training as a four-year-old but made only two appearances.
 In April he won the Group Two Osaka Hai over ten furlongs, beating the eight-year-old gelding Magnaten by a head.
 In the following month he was moved up in distance to contest the spring running of the Tennō Shō over two miles and finished unplaced behind Ingrandire.
 Neo Universe sustained an injury to his right foreleg and was retired from racing at a ceremony at Sapporo Racecourse in September 2004.

+Racing form

+Neo Universe won seven races in 13 starts.
+This data is available based on JBIS and netkeiba.